-“Can my data be recovered using file recovery software if ..” , or, “can I recover my data after ..” is the most common type of pre-sale question I get.
+“Can data be recovered using file recovery software if ..” , or, “can I recover my data after ..” is the most common type of pre-sale question I get.
+In this article I focus on Windows file systems (FAT(32) and NTFS).

 Note: In this article we will assume the disk is physically intact: It spins up, the system detects the disk and it does not produce unusual noises.
 If in doubt, check the disk with a S.M.A.R.T. diagnostic utility.